top of page

 Scottish House Members' Business Centre, exclusive to members of The Australian Club and their invited guests, caters to entrepreneurs, CEOs and business owners from all levels of businesses.

-Manned by our two dedicated team members (M-F 9am - 5pm) the support services are varied and include; secretarial assistance, graphic design, mail handling and a full telephone answering service.
+Manned by our dedicated team members (M-F 9am - 5pm) the support services are varied and include; secretarial assistance, graphic design, mail handling and a full telephone answering service.

 Business Centre Team